Thao-V/CS571-2023-05-Workshop05/README.md

 # CS571 Workshop 04 - Continue
+## Please copy the solution of Workshop 04 here to continue.
 ## MIU Courses Review App
 1. Update the frontend to support Add/Edit/Delete a course.
 For deleting a course, you just need to display an alert to confirm `Do you want to delete this course?`.
 Please check the following code for Alert of React Native.
 ```JavaScript